alexwardcodes/Project2-RateMyCatApp/README.md

 ## Bugs

-At present the only bug is that our user information table does not fit neatly in the main body on mobile, but spills over.
+At present the main bug is that our user information table does not fit neatly in the main body on mobile, but spills over.
+Additionally, Heroku periodically deletes images, so some images such as profile photos will not display properly.
+This could be rectified by using Cloudinary for image storage rather than using Multer to upload to Heroku.

 ## Future Improvements